NASA-AMMOS/anms/README.md

 This guide presumes that you can either connect via a VMRC remote console or with ssh tunnelling to the machine, hence the use of `localhost` in db connection information and in URLs.
 If you deploy this to a VM, you will need to replace `localhost` with the hostname of the machine where it is deployed.

+### Special Notes on Podman

+If not otherwise specified, most commands in this document allow podman to be substituted with docker without change.
+It is also possible to install an alias (provided in most package managers) to map `docker` to `podman` if desired.

+Podman support is a work in progress.
+It is currently known that the docker.sock interface is not compatible with podman, which causes **the 'Services' tab to show all services as unavailable**.

+Podman, running as a standard user, is typically unable to bind to **low-numbered ports**.
+It is recommended to edit the `.env` file and uncomment the lines at top for AUTHNZ_PORT and AUTHNZ_HTTPS_PORT to remap those services to a higher port number.
+In the directions below, you would then use for example http://localhost:8084 and https://localhost:8443 instead of the default.

+Note: If running on a system where **SELinux** is enabled, the system will not start if the appropriate security groups have not been defined.
+As an alternative, the `security_opt` sections can be commented out in the *-compose.yml files if required.

 ## ANMS Docker build and deploy

+Choose the appropriate docker or podman commands in the directions below as appropriate for your system.

+- Clone this repository recursively (`git clone --recursive https://github.com/NASA-AMMOS/anms.git`)
+- Setup Volume containing PKI configuration (certificate chains and private keys):
+  - `./create_volume.sh ./puppet/modules/apl_test/files/anms/tls`
+- Build Core Images using either:
+  - `docker compose build`
+  - `podman-compose --podman-build-args='--format docker' build`
+    - Note: The docker format argument here enables suppoort for HEALTHCHECK.
+If omitted, the system will run but will be unable to report the health of the system.
+- Build Agent images
+  - `docker compose -f agent-compose.yml build`
+  - `podman-compose -f agent-compose.yml --podman-build-args='--format docker' build`
+- Start System.
+Note: You may omit the `-d` argument to keep logs in the foreground.
+  - `docker compose up -d`
+  - `podman-compose up -d`
+- Start additional ION Agent Nodes
+  - `docker compose -f agent-compose.yml up -d`
+  - `podman-compose -f agent-compose.yml up -d`

+### Alternativev Build.sh setup script (deprecated, docker-only)
 The ANMS repository contains a build script which will build and run multiple Docker containers.
 These containers comprise the ANMS software and services, including demonstration AMP agents running on non-ANMS containers.